 Girona, Spain, has a lot going for it already, without the added bonus of its debut as one of HBO’s Game of Thrones season 6 filming locations.
 As soon as you arrive in the historic old quarter of the city, you instantly understand why they chose to film in Girona.
 If you’re a fan of the series, as we most certainly are, or even of medieval architecture, Girona should be right up at the top of your list because you can now visit Game of Thrones filming locations in Girona!

 Located in the heart of the Catalonia region in northeastern Spain, Girona is the capital city of the province, which includes Costa Brava and the Pyrenees.
 (Read about our trip to Catalunya, and the reasons why we decided to spend our six week leave of absence from work in this part of Spain.)
 The Girona province is one of the most beautiful places you’ll ever visit.
-Not only is it a foodie paradise (Costa Brava has 13 Michelin starred restaurants), it’s also a very popular summer destination.
+Not only is it a foodie paradise (Costa Brava has 13 Michelin star restaurants), it’s also a very popular summer destination.
 (Check out our 7-day Costa Brava itinerary!)

 I’m sure you can see from this picture why Girona is so lovely: